fenixrhiulta/.NET5.0-FortiClientVPN-WebAPI-Docker/README.md

 ## How to use:
-- Open docker-compose.yml and change the settings on **REPLACEHERE**
+- Open docker-compose.yml and replace the settings on **REPLACEHERE**
 - On the same folder, run the command: docker-compose up
 - Open: http://localhost:5002/swagger